Home/Advice/Chemical toilet disposal

 Ask about cassette toilets and disposal.
 Ask a one-off question about this topic without filling in the questionnaire.

-What a service point looks like
+What a vidange looks like.

 Approach with the cassette in hand, lid closed.
 Open the cassette spout over the deeper hole, tilt and pour.
-Press the air valve (the small button on the handle) once flow starts to stop the glug-glug.
+Press the air valve, the small button on the handle, once flow starts to stop the glug-glug.
 Job done in 60 seconds.

 Aire service points